G6EJD/ESP32-ESP8266-File-Download-Upload-Delete-Stream-and-Directory/README.md

 # ESP32-ESP8266-File-Download-Upload-Delete-Stream-and-Directory

+SPIFFS Version
+Copy sketch to a folder, including CSS.

+SD-Card Version
+Copy Sketch to a folder, including CSS and Network and Sys_Variables files all to same directory.

+For all versions adjust your netwrok credentials accordingly.

+~~

 ESP (32/8266) File Services in one application, enables management of files on an ESP using SD-Filing System

 Using HTTP and an HTML interface to download files from an ESP32/ESP8266